John Joseph Mathews: Second marriage

+Later writing

+Talking to the Moon

 Later, Mathews concentrated again on his writing.
 His work Talking to the Moon (1945) is a retrospective account of the ten years he spent in the "blackjacks" of his homeland, observing nature and reflecting on the influence of the environment on Osage culture.
-He wrote much of this in the stone cabin that he built in the Osage Hills in 1929.
+He wrote much of this in the stone cabin, The Blackjacks.
 This area is now preserved as part of the Tallgrass Prairie Preserve.
 The book is a combination of autobiography, philosophical treatise, and observations by an amateur naturalist.
 Some critics compared it to Henry David Thoreau's Walden.
 Lee Schweninger noted that Mathews used irony to create distance between the narrator and himself as the subject of autobiographical reflection.
 He also wrote about himself as a settler, and critiqued European-American culture, while committing actions similar to those of other settlers who disrupted the natural balance.
+It was Mathews favorite of his work.

+Life and Death of an Oilman

+In the 1930s, Mathews considered writing a biography for his friend, E. W. Marland.
+He described himself as "an admirer and observer" of Marland.
+The two first met in 1908 when Marland came to bid at the "Million Dollar Elm" in Osage County, and ran in similar social circles.
+He worked on the biography between 1932 and 1951.
+During publication, it was moved between three publishers:the University of Oklahoma Press, University of Chicago Press, and Henry Holt.
+By 1945, Chicago was set to publish the novel at the end of the year, but Mathews missed this deadline and a 1946 extension.
+By 1948, Chicago had cancelled the contract.
+After brief talks with Oklahoma and Holt, Mathews submitted Life and Death of an Oilman: The Career of E. W. Marland in 1949 to Chicago and the book was published in October 1951.

 Mathews's Life and Death of an Oilman: The Career of E. W. Marland (1951) was his only biography; it explores the life of a multi-millionaire Oklahoma oilman and politician, who also served as governor of the state in the 1930s.
 He created a social scandal by marrying his much younger adoptive daughter, Lydie Marland.
+Historian Michael Snyder notes that Mathews avoids discussion of Marland's first wife Virginia in great detail and that Mathews editors asked him to add more, but he was resistant to these suggestions.

+The Osages

 Based on years of collecting information from tribal elders through the oral tradition, in addition to conducting historical research, Mathews wrote The Osages: Children of the Middle Waters (1961).
 It has been described as "his magnum opus and a pioneering achievement for both its reliance on the oral tradition and presentation of a particular tribal history from an Indian point of view."
 His book was the product of his working with tribal elders to preserve and interpret their common culture.